Elliria/dummy/README.rst

 Please do not request support on the issue tracker.
 Instead, head over to the autokey-users `Google Groups`_ forum, `Gitter`_ web-based chat, on `IRC`_ (#autokey on `Libera.Chat`_), or `Stack Overflow`_.

-We'd appreciate it if you take a look at `Troubleshooting`_ wiki page before posting.
-By providing as much information as you can, you'll have a much better chance of getting a good answer in less time.
+We'd appreciate it if you take a look at our `Troubleshooting`_ wiki page before posting.
+You'll be more likely to get a good answer quickly by providing as much information as you can.

 .. _Google Groups: https://groups.google.com/forum/#!forum/autokey-users
 .. _Stack Overflow: https://stackoverflow.com/questions/tagged/autokey